 The parts used will be of much higher quality with much better weather resistance under harsh conditions.

-The price tag tends to reflect the quality and, in general, the more expensive a lens is, the longer it is going to last you.
+The price tag tends to reflect the quality and, in general, the more expensive a lens is, the longer it’s going to last you.

 High end lenses are built to last and if you use lenses correctly, you can make them last a considerably long time as long as you store your lenses properly.

 Usage is one of the most important things to consider with the lens’ lifespan.